Timothy Bond (professor)

-Timothy Bond is the Head of the Professional Actor Training Program and professor at the University of Washington School of Drama.
+Timothy Bond is the Artistic Director of the Oregon Shakespeare Festival as of September 1, 2023.
+His previous role was as the Head of the Professional Actor Training Program and professor at the University of Washington School of Drama.

 Career

 From 2007 to 2016, Tim Bond served as Producing Artistic Director at Syracuse Stage and the Syracuse University Department of Drama.
 During his time at Syracuse, he directed 15 productions.
 He completed his tenure there with productions of To Kill a Mockingbird and The Christians.

 From 1996 to 2007, Tim Bond was an Associate Artistic Director of Oregon Shakespeare Festival (OSF).
 He was the first artist of color to serve in an executive artistic position at OSF.
 OSF Artistic Director Libby Appel called Bond "an articulate and brilliant spokesperson for the theater, (who) possesses the unique ability to bring diverse experiences and cultures together to create a rich theatrical experience."

 From 1991 to 1996, Tim Bond was an artistic director of The Seattle Group Theatre, where he started as Literary Manager and Associate Artistic Director.
 He directed over 20 productions during 13 seasons at the Group.

 Bond is a frequent interpreter of the late playwright August Wilson, who he knew and worked with during Wilson's life.
 He has directed seven of the ten plays in Wilson's Century Cycle.
 Wilson's widow, costume designer Constanza Romero, who also executes Wilson's literary estate, often recommends Bond to direct Wilson's plays.

 Tim Bond has worked with many prestigious theatre companies nationally and internationally, such as Seattle Repertory Theatre and The Baxter Theater in South Africa.
 Bond also has a strong connection with educational institutions.
 He was a guest instructor at the University of Washington and University of Wisconsin-Madison.
 He also directed at Cornish College of the Arts and the Juilliard Drama School.

 In the fall of 2016, Tim Bond was hired as a full professor at the University of Washington.
 He teaches in both the undergraduate curriculum, and the MFA directing and acting programs.
 Tim Bond now is the head of the Professional Actor Training Program (PATP) at UW.

 Tim Bond completed his Bachelor of Fine Arts in Drama from Howard University and received his Master of Fine Arts in Directing from the University of Washington.